eugenerf/CalibrationTables/README.md

 Application is also interesting by the console menu developed specially for it and by the console watch and edit mode.

+No preinstalled MS Office needed.
+The application uses docParser and docxParser classes from the WordReader project.

 Code is fully documented in Russian.